My day freshens up upon getting a cold beep from a Recruiter through LinkedIn. It’s like someone just notices you out of the blue!

 Let me explain.

-While respecting their client confidentiality (i.e. name of the company), the Recruiter sends you three to four lines of the job description and expect you to be interested.
+While respecting their client confidentiality (i.e. not revealing the name of the company), the Recruiter sends you three to four lines of the job description and expect you to be interested.

-Instead of reading and picking out keywords in LinkedIn that best suit the job description, Recruiters do a mass prospecting.
-They edit some words such as your name (to be personalised) and send direct to your InMail, the inbox of your LinkedIn account.
+Instead of reading and picking out keywords in a qualified person's LinkedIn account that best suit the job description, poor Recruiters do a mass prospecting.

 Recruiters who do not have knowledge in your industry